Responsible pet ownership

-All of these animals share a common need; that of good health.
-AnimalhealthEurope members provide tools such as vaccines and other medicines to help veterinarians and pet owners provide the good welfare our companion animals need for a long and healthy life.
+And all of these animals share a common need; that of good health.
+AnimalhealthEurope members provide tools such as vaccines and other medicines to help veterinarians and pet owners provide the good care our companion animals need for a long and healthy life.
 And when it comes to EU policies and legislation on animal health or how medicines are made available, AnimalhealthEurope defends the needs of pets in Europe alongside farm animals, as certain policies apply to all animals in equal measure.

 Encouraging responsible pet ownership